PoisotLab/ms_straight_lines/manuscript.md

 (thicker lines, varying on a log-scale from $10^1$ to $10^3$) have a lower probability of being stable, based on the proportion of stable networks in our posterior samples.

+![**Stability imposes a limit on network size**.
+Using +@eq:ld, we can calculate the maximum standard deviation in the strength of interactions which should ensure food web stability, $\sigma^\star = 1/\sqrt{L_D}$ (panel A).
+The colored line represent the median value of maximum standard deviation, based on the posterior distribution of the flexible links model, and the grey areas cover the 78% and 97% percentile intervals.
+The fine and dark lines indicate the maximum and minimum values of maximum standard deviation, respectively.
+The dotted line shows the maximum for the average $L_D$, as given by +@eq:ld.
+The maximum standard deviation falls sharply when the number of species increases, which will limit the stability of large food webs, and therefore explain why Eltonian demons should not emerge.
+In panel B, we show the probability of a network with
+$S$ species being stable, based on draws from the posterior distribution, for
+$10 \le S \le 1000$ - larger networks (thicker lines) are increasingly unlikely to be stable.](figures/may.png){#fig:stability}

 ## Conclusions